 About: “Final project of the discipline ‘Creativity and Innovation’ at Graduate Diploma in Design Management.
 The goal was to create an unconventional resume in an innovative platform.
 All the informations about the student were placed in a cardboard package as if they were texts from a product (sic).”
 See more.

-Best Practices for Graphic Designers, Packaging by Grip guides you through the entire packaging process from strategy and concept development, through selecting suitable materials, naming systems, considering the competition, assessing the shelf landscape and more.
+Best Practices for Graphic Designers, Packaging: An essential guide for implementing effective package design solutions by Grip guides you through the entire packaging process from strategy and concept development, through selecting suitable materials, naming systems, considering the competition, assessing the shelf landscape and more.

 by Tibor Brink